 DOG CANYON TRAILHEAD

 Dog Canyon Trailhead features Indian Meadow Nature Trail (.6 miles RT), Lost Peak (6.4 miles RT), and Marcus Overlook (4.5 miles RT).
 You can view West Dog Canyon from Marcus Overlook.

 There’s a .9 mile road trip nature trail here for a bit of history, but most people are headed to the McKittrick Canyon trail to A) Pratt Cabin (4.8 miles RT) or onto the Grotto and Hunter Line Cabin (6.8 miles RT).
 Additionally, the Permian Reef Trail (8.4 miles RT) is another strenuous hike featuring over 2, 000 miles of elevation.
 You can look into the canyon from this structure.

-There’s a separate guidebook for this section of the park available at the vistor’s center that I highly recommend.
-Once I’ve actually hiked it I’ll revise this post, but for now check out some of the amazing footage from hikers on sites like YouTube.
+There’s a separate guidebook for this section of the park available at the visitor’s center that I highly recommend.
+Once I’ve hiked it I’ll revise this post, but for now, check out some of the amazing footage from hikers on sites like YouTube.

 SALT BASIN DUNES TRAILHEAD

 The Salt Basin Dunes Trail (3.4 miles RT) features 60-foot-high gypsum dunes with plenty of views, but no shade, so take plenty of water.

 Three trails make up this trailhead section: Devil’s Hall (4.2 mi.
 RT), The Bowl (8.5 mi.
 RT), and Guadalupe Peak (8.2 mi.
 RT).